 Applicants may choose to explain how they would contribute to the diversity of the community of scholars at Northwestern University.

-Note: Information regarding the upcoming 2022-2023 admissions cycle requirements (including the GRE) are pending.
-However, at this time, English Proficiency Certification (TOEFL, IELTS, or degree from accredited institution where language of instruction is English) are still required for the upcoming admissions season.
+Note: GRE scores are not required for this admissions cycle.
+English Proficiency Certification (TOEFL, IELTS, or degree from accredited institution where language of instruction is English) are still required for the upcoming admissions season.
+At this time, Duolingo English Test (DET) are not accepted by TGS.

 Applicants are responsible for submitting all materials, including all required supplementary materials noted below, by the deadline of Dec 1 at 11:59 PM US-Central Standard Time.